gnugat/gnugat.github.io/_sculpin/source/_posts/2015-06-10-sf-differently-part-2-bootstrap.md

 layout: post
 title: Symfony Differently - part 2: Bootstrap
 tags:
-    - Symfony
+    - symfony
-    - Symfony Differently
+    - symfony differently
 ---

 This is the second article of the [Symfony](https://symfony.com) Differently series,